alexstephanou/physics-dissertation/README.md

 # physics-dissertation
- An example from one star of the code created to improve technique of finding the amplitude of sound waves trapped in stars
+An example of the code created to improve the technique for finding the amplitude of sound waves trapped in stars for one star (named Java).
+This work was part of my undergraduate Physics degree dissertation at the University of Warwick.
+The code improved the technique of extracting amplitudes of sound waves in stars by 17% compared to conventional methods.
+Python's Lightkurve package significantly aided this project, and with my work in the field I was able to spot a significant error in the Lightkurve source code which was impacting all the current findings of the field.